greglook/vault/doc/objects.md

 modifications to the object, thus the 'current' state of the object can be determined by applying the full sequence of updates made to it.

-Updates must include a reference to 'past' update blobs which affected the object(s) being updated.
-This gives version-control semantics and lets branches and merges happen, in addition to providing causal ordering of the updates to any given object.

-## Attributes and Content

-Objects act much like a map, containing various named attributes.
-These mutable properties are specified directly by update blobs, and generally support _metadata_ about the entity represented by the object.
-Some common attributes:
-- `title`: string naming the object
-- `description`: longer string describing the object
-- `content-type`: MIME type for the object's content
-- `tags`: set of string tags labeling the object

-Objects can also have a _content value_, which is considered to be the 'state' of the object.
-Whether to assign content to an object or use the attributes depends on the nature of the data.

-## Resolving State

-Since each update blob references its 'past' updates, these blobs form a tree descending from the object root.
-The 'current' state of the object is determined by the tip of the tree with the longest history.

-When an update is merging branches (i.e. there are multiple paths back to the root) and there are conflicts, the merge update SHOULD explicitly specify the desired state for the conflicting attribute or content.
-If not specified, then the first lineage in the sequence of past updates which affects the value wins.

 ## Motivation

 When data includes a reference to an _identity_, the attribute should refer to a